Kylejeong2/Kylejeong2/README.md

 **About Me:**

-- 👨🏽‍💻 I’m currently an student;
+- 👨🏽‍💻 I’m currently an student studying at SFSU!
 - 🌱 I’m currently learning Data Structures & Algorithms;
 - 🤔 My interests are software engineering & full stack development;
 - 💼 I’m soon to be pursuing a Bachelor's in Computer Science at San Francisco State University;